MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased resource utilization.** The Performance Efficiency pillar recommends the allocation of as much of the available compute and network as possible to the requirements of the workload.

 - A workload's observability framework requires that the components in the architecture allocate time and resources to create, collect, and stream logs and metrics.
 These data points help ensure that effective alerting and monitoring is possible for reliability, security, and performance.
-As the level of instrumentation increases, the strain to system resources might also increase.
+As the level of instrumentation increases, the strain on system resources might also increase.

 - Some deployment models, like blue/green deployment, which a workload might use for safe deployment, might introduce side-by-side deployments on the production application platform.
 These deployments require preemptive scaling to provide enough supply to meet future demand, or leave a mostly dormant deployment in place for a period of time to support rollback.